JereKuusela/valheim-upgrade_world/publish/README.md

 Note: The default base detection is very conservative.
 Single workbenches, campfires, etc. will exclude a significant area around them, unless configured otherwise.

+# Dedicated servers

+By default, all admins can execute commands of this mod.

+If you wish to restrict this, edit the config file and add Steam IDs to the root users setting (separated by ,).
+After that only those users can execute commands.

 # Parameters

-Advanced usage of this tool requires understanding the general parameters that are used to filter out affected zones and entities.
-Following parameters are available to most commands:

-- Biome names to only include those biomes.
+Most commands allow fine-tuning the affected area.
+Following parameters are available:

+- `biomes=biome1,biome2,...`: Only includes given biomes.
 If not given, all biomes are included.
 Available options are: "AshLands", "BlackForest", "DeepNorth", "Meadows", "Mistlands", "Mountain", "Ocean", "Plains" and "Swamp".
-- Minimum and maximum distance as a range "min-max".
-Either of the values can be omitted for either "min" or "-max".
-- Center position as two parameters "x" and "z" (y coordinate is used the altitude).
+- `pos=x,z`: Position of the center.
+If not given, player's position is used.
+Default distance is all of the map.
+- `zone=x,z`: Position of the center zone.
+Can't be used with `pos`.
+Default distance is the single zone.
+- `min=distance` or `minDistance=distance`: Minimum distance from the center.
+Meters for `pos` and adjacent zones for `zone`.
+- `max=distance` or `maxDistance=distance`: Maximum distance from the center.
+Meters for `pos` and adjacent zones for `zone`.
+- `distance=min,max`: Short-hand for setting both distances.
-- Flag "noedges" to only include zones that have included biomes in all of its corners.
+- `noEdges`: Only include zones that have included biomes in all of its corners.
 Without the flag, it's enough if just one of the corners is in the included biomes.
-- Parameter "safezones=value" to set safe zone size of major structures (0 to disable).
+- `safeZones=distance`: Set safe zone size of major structures (0 to disable).
 Default value 2 is defined in the config.
 List of major structures is also defined in the config.
-- Flag "zones" to change distance and position parameters to be zone based. "x" and "z" are zone indices. "min" and "max" determine how many adjacent zones are included.
-- Flag "force" to automatically execute the command.
+- `force`: Automatically executes the command without having to use `start`.
 Can be permanently turned on from the config.

 Examples:
-- command mistlands: Affects zones which have Mistlands biome at any of their corners.
+- `[command] biomes=mistlands`: Affects zones which have Mistlands biome at any of their corners.
-- command 5000 0 0: Affects zones which are 5000 meters away from the world center.
+- `[command] pos=0,0 min=5000`: Affects zones which are 5000 meters away from the world center.
-- command 3000-5000 0 0: Affects zones which are from 3000 to 5000 meters away from the world center.
+- `[command] pos=0,0 distance=3000,5000`: Affects zones which are from 3000 to 5000 meters away from the world center.
-- command 3 -3 zones safezones=0: Affects the zone at indices 3,-3 even if it has major structures.
+- `[command] zone=3,-3 safeZones=0`: Affects the zone at indices 3,-3 even if it has major structures.
-- command zones: Affects the current zone at the player's position.
+- `[command] zone`: Affects the current zone at the player's position.
-- command blackforest ocean -1000 noedges: Affects zones that only have Black Forest or Ocean at their corners and that are up to 1000 meters away from the player.
+- `[command] biomes=blackforest,ocean max=1000 noEdges`: Affects zones that only have Black Forest or Ocean at their corners and that are up to 1000 meters away from the player.

 # Commands